axel-download-accelerator/axel/README.md

 Axel supports HTTP, HTTPS, FTP and FTPS protocols.

 Axel was originally developed by Wilmer van der Gaast.
-Thanks for your efforts.
-Over time, Axel got several contributions from people.
-Please, see AUTHORS and CREDITS files in source code.
+Thanks for your effort.
+Over time, Axel has had many contributions from people.
+Please see the AUTHORS and CREDITS files.

 ## Building from source ##